jacosfrets/jacosfrets.github.io/about.md

 I don't mean to be hyperbolic, but there is a reason why I have gone to great lengths to present my pictures this way instead of posting them on instagram.
 I have a personal connection with them, and I feel their stories should be told if they are to be made public.

-I will contact someone if I plan to put a picture of them on this blog.
-Technically in Canada one has the right to record and photograph anyone in a public place without their consent but I know better than to collect on this.
-The most exciting things happen in private places anyhow ;)

 A sharp eye will be able to tell that the pictures aren't professionally scanned.
 I'm working on this.

 ## Analytics and Data Collection